WP Activity Log is the most comprehensive activity log plugin for logging user and system changes.

-WP Activity Log is the most comprehensive real time user activity and monitoring log plugin.
-It helps hundreds of thousands of WordPress administrators and security professionals keep an eye on what is happening on their websites and is the most highly rated WordPress activity log plugin.
+WP Activity Log is the most comprehensive real-ime user activity and monitoring log plugin.
+It helps hundreds of thousands of WordPress administrators and security professionals keep an eye on what is happening on their websites and is the most highly-ated activity log plugin for WordPress.

 WP Activity Log has been featured on the websites of some of the most popular and leading businesses in the WordPress ecosystem, such as WPBeginner, GoDaddy, and Kinsta.

-WP White Security is a European development company that builds high-quality WordPress security & management plugins.
-Check out our list of WordPress plugins that can help you better manage and improve the security of your WordPress websites and users.
+Browse our list of WordPress security and administration plugins to see how our plugins can help you better manage and improve the security and administration of your WordPress websites and users.

-As a comprehensive & complete WordPress activity log solution WP Activity Log does not just tell you that a post, a user profile, or an object was updated.
-It tells you exactly what was changed within the post, the user profile, or the object.
+As a comprehensive and thorough activity log solution for WordPress, WP Activity Log not only tells you that a post, a user profile, or an object was updated, it also lets you know exactly what was changed within the post, the user profile, or the object.

 Below is a summary of the changes that the plugin can keep a record of:

-Post, Page and Custom Post Type changes such as status, content changes, title, URL, custom field & other metadata changes
+Post, page and custom post type changes such as status, content changes, title, URL, custom field, and other metadata changes

 WordPress multisite network changes such as adding, deleting or archiving sites, adding or removing users from sites etc (activity logs for multisite networks).

-Plugins and Themes changes such as installing, activating, deactivating, uninstalling and updating them
+Plugins and Themes changes such as installing, activating, deactivating, uninstalling, and updating

 WordPress database changes such as when a plugin adds or removes a table